can different angelfish live together?

 Of course, if you’re adding new angelfish simultaneously, you don’t need to do this, as the tank is already an even playing field.

-While some people believe that angelfish should be the same size, this isn’t necessarily true.
+While some believe that angelfish should be the same size, this isn’t necessarily true.
 It’s better to introduce fish that are both large and small with each other.

 Can Different Types Of Angelfish Breed?